True Faith explores the ongoing significance and legacy of New Order and Joy Division through the wealth of visual art their music has inspired.

 Join us for a tour of the exhibition and discussion of individual artworks

-Friday 21 July 1.15 – 2pm with Fiona Corridan, Curator: Art & Design, Manchester Art Gallery
+Friday 21 July 1.15 – 2pm with Fiona Corridan, Curator: Art and Design, Manchester Art Gallery

 Free, drop-in events, no need to book